NBility-Model/nbility-model.github.io/Workshop-Bizzdesign/Workshop_1_Import_archi_model_in_Bizzdesign.md

 7. Put the file in the proper folder, i.e, Home Folder.
 8. Select a ArchiMate model.
 If you don’t select an ArchiMate model the Import option, see Image below, will not be clickable.
 9. Select Import > XMI/XML.
-10. From the pop menu navigate to the Home Folder where you have saved the file to be imported.
+10. From the pop menu navigate to the Home Folder where you saved the .xml file to be imported in Step.
 Select the file and press OK.
-11. The ArchiMate mode, i.e., elements, relationships and view will now be impo
+11. The architecture model containing all views, elements, relationships will now be ready to be edited in the model browser.
+You may rename the